gidgethub/gidgethub/docs/sansio.rst

     The dict provided in *url_vars* is used in
     `URI template expansion <https://developer.github.com/v3/#hypermedia>`_.
     Appropriate URL quoting is automatically done on the values of the dict.

+    Enterprise GitHub users can specify their custom base URL in *base_url*.
+    By default, https://api.github.com/ is used as the base URL.